Negation and partial axiomatizations of dependence and independence logic revisited: First-order formulas and negatable formulas

-We will see in the sequel that the above fact does not apply to independence logic.
-Also note that sentences are always upward closed (since to evaluate a sentence it is sufficient to consider the nonempty team $\{\emptyset\}$ only).
-Thus, the other direction of the above fact, if true, would imply that all sentences of \D are negatable.
+We will see next that the above fact does not apply to independence logic.
+Also note that sentences are always upward closed (since a sentence is true either on all teams or on the empty team only).
+Thus, the converse direction of the above fact, if true, would imply that all sentences of \D are negatable.
 But this is not the case, as we will see in the following characterization theorem for negatable sentences in \D and negatable formulas in \Ind.